Prospecting lays the foundation for success in the commercial real estate industry.

 There are several ways to optimize your cold calls for success.

-Prepping for a cold call is an integral part of ensuring that you feel self-assured and energized on your call, which will endear you to your prospect and allow you to present your pitch in the most persuasive manner.
+Prepping for a cold call is an integral part of ensuring that you feel self-assured and energized on your call.
+Sounding confident and collected will endear you to your prospect and allow you to present your pitch in the most persuasive manner.

 Your opening statement should include an introduction and a brief summary of the value you offer clients like your prospect:

 My name is (your name).
 I am calling to discuss (include a brief statement of the commercial real estate service you provide, noting your key expertise, and an example of some quantifiable results you have achieved for your past clients).”

 Next, include a follow-up question to open up conversation with your prospect.

 Draw on relevant data to ask a question about the prospect’s business.
 Examples might include: